 Regular self-assessment and feedback play important roles in the student's professional and technical growth both in the classroom and for success in the work force.
-Prior to going out onto practicum, the student and MA faculty will complete the Practicum-Readiness Assessment.
-For any MA student who has a "needs improvement" or "unacceptable" performance in any of the assessment areas will meet with the MA faculty to discuss ways to improve in this area.
+Throughout the program and prior to going out onto practicum, the student and MA faculty will complete the Professional Behavior Assessment and Practicum-Readiness Assessment.
+Any MA student who has a "needs improvement" or "unacceptable" performance in any of the assessment areas will meet with the MA faculty to discuss ways to improve in this area.
 To remain compliant with clinical contracts, if a student scores an unacceptable performance in any of the assessment areas, the student will not be eligible to complete the practicum experience.